wrt1900ac/opensource/README.md

 openwrt
 =======
-This is the buildsystem for the OpenWrt Linux distribution.
+The main build tree can be found at https://github.com/jimmychungbelkin/Mamba

+This repository contains the set of patches, and prebuilt iamges based on the Linksys WRT1900AC.

+Barrier-Breaker/openwrt-armadaxp--jffs2-128k.img - prebuilt image based on OpenWrt Barrier-Breaker Barrier-Breaker/patch_submission_1.6.tar.gz - patch files for standard OpenWrt Package

+Attitude-Adjustment/openwrt-armadaxp--jffs2-128k.img - prebuilt image based on OpenWrt Attitude-Adjustment

+After applying the patches in this directory to the OpenWrt Build you can generate an image by doing the following:

-Please use "make menuconfig" to configure your appreciated configuration for the toolchain and firmware.
+Use "make menuconfig" to configure your appreciated configuration for the toolchain and firmware.

 For WRT1900AC: